Create an Iteration

 - View a read-only display of a single iteration in its entirety including all current field values and details.

 - Perform multiple activities on the sidebar located on the left of the page.
 The sidebar displays any associated work items related to the current iteration.
 Use the show and hide icons to control the sidebar display.

-- Click the URL icon in the upper-left corner of the detail page to open a New Iteration Detail page with the complete URL to this work item.
+- Click the short URL icon in the upper-left corner of the detail page to open a New Iteration Detail page with the complete URL to this work item.
 From here you can copy the URL to use as a reference link in email to team members, or attachments to other work items, and so on.

 - Use the Actions button to select options such as Edit, New, Copy, Print, Delete.